 Configuring Input Audio Device Properties and Advanced Settings

-Step 4: Click “Start test” under the Test your microphone section to verify your microphone is capturing audio properly.
-Speak normally and watch the progress bar fill up to confirm proper functionality.
+Step 4: Click “Start test” under the Test your microphone section.
+Speak normally and watch the progress bar fill up to confirm the microphone is capturing audio properly.

-Options typically include “1 channel, 16 bit, 44100 Hz (CD Quality)” or “1 channel, 16 bit, 48000 Hz (DVD Quality)” for standard use, with higher quality options available for professional applications.
+Step 5: Under the Format dropdown, select your preferred audio quality.
+Common options include 1 channel, 16 bit, 44100 Hz (CD Quality) or 1 channel, 16 bit, 48000 Hz (DVD Quality) for standard use, with higher quality options available for professional applications.

-The device properties page also includes quick access to additional settings and troubleshooting tools.
-At the bottom of this page, you’ll find links to “More sound settings” which opens the classic Sound Control Panel for advanced configuration, and “Troubleshoot common sound problems” for automated problem resolution.
+At the bottom of the device properties page, you will also find links to More sound settings — which opens the classic Sound Control Panel for advanced configuration — and Troubleshoot common sound problems for automated problem resolution.

-Accessing Advanced Properties Through Sound Control Panel
+Accessing Advanced Properties Through the Sound Control Panel

 Step 2: In the Sound window, click the “Recording” tab to view all audio input devices.